Cogmasters/concord/docs/CODING_GUIDELINES.md

 # CODING GUIDELINES

 In order to keep the code concise and easy to read, there are a few rules to follow.
-Feel free to use this coding guidelines outside of this project.
+Feel free to use these coding guidelines outside of this project.

 ## Naming

-Try using a non-confusing naming scheme for your new functions and variable names.
-It doesn't necessarily have to mean that you should use the same as in other places of the code, just that the names should be logical, understandable and be named according to what they're used for.
+Try using an organized naming scheme for your new functions and variable names.
+It doesn't necessarily mean that you should use the same as in other places of the code.
+The names should be logical, understandable and be named according to what they're used for.
 File-local functions should be made static.
-We like lower case names.
+We require lowercase names for all of our symbols (functions, variables names, etc).

 ## Line Width